pmmp/doc.pmmp.io/source/faq/installation/opcache.so.rst

 This may happen when the installer is not used or when PocketMine-MP was moved.

-To fix this issue, run the following from wherever your PHP bin directory is:
+To fix this issue, run the following using `bash` from wherever your PHP bin directory is:

 .. code-block:: sh